 - Sweet potato

-I just love science experiments that don’t require a lot of expensive supplies or fancy equipment, don’t you?
+I just love science projects that don’t require a lot of expensive supplies or fancy equipment, don’t you?

-You’re not going to believe how easy it is to get started sprouting sweet potatoes!
+You’re not going to believe how easy to grow these sweet potato sprouts are.

 First, use your knife to chop the sweet potato in half.

 Next, fill the clear container with water.
 The clear container will allow kids to observe the growth of the roots.
 I used a plastic condiment jar, you can use whatever you feel most comfortable with or have on-hand.

 Then, insert 4 toothpicks into the middle of your sweet potato half.
 You will want to position your toothpicks so that 1-2 inches of the cut portion of the sweet potato is submerged in water when placed in your container.
 The toothpicks will hold your sweet potato upright in the container and allow water to circulate under the bottom.